-Strategic Aims Met SA 7

-Strategic Objectives Met SO 7.1

-Is this a 'strategic' or 'local' policy?
-Strategic

-Key Delivery Mechanisms Development Management process

-Joint Merseyside and Halton Waste Local
+Strategic Aims Met SA 7 Strategic Objectives Met SO 7.1 Is this a 'strategic' or 'local' policy?
+Strategic Key Delivery Mechanisms Development Management process Joint Merseyside and Halton Waste Local Plan favoured environmental option and level 5 (disposal) being the least favoured option.

-Plan

-7.33.1 National policy58 establishes that planning policies and decisions should seek to drive waste management up the waste hierarchy.
-This is summarised as follows, with level 1 (prevention) being in general the most favoured environmental option and level 5 (disposal) being the least favoured option.
+7.33.1 National policy establishes that planning policies and decisions should seek to drive waste management up the waste hierarchy.
+This is summarised as follows, with level 1 (prevention) being in general the most

-^{58 &#}x27;National Planning Policy for Waste', Department for Communities and Local Government, 2014
+58 &#x27;National Planning Policy for Waste', Department for Communities and Local Government, 2014